mesalock-linux/mesalock-distro/README.md

 designing proposed by the [Rust SGX SDK](https://github.com/baidu/rust-sgx-sdk) project.

-1. Unsafe components should be appropriately isolated and modularized, and the size should be small (or minimized).
+1. Unsafe components must not taint safe components, especially for public APIs and data structures.
-2. Unsafe components should not weaken the safe, especially, public APIs and data structures.
+2. Unsafe components should be as small as possible and decoupled from safe components.
-3. Unsafe components should be clearly identified and easily upgraded.
+3. Unsafe components should be explicitly marked during deployment and ready to upgrade.

 ## Quick Start